OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 # [XML Manifest](#tab/xmlmanifest)

-To enable the prepend-on-send and append-on-send feature in your add-in, you must include the `AppendOnSend` permission in the collection of [ExtendedPermissions](/javascript/api/manifest/extendedpermissions).
+To enable the prepend-on-send and append-on-send features in your add-in, you must include the `AppendOnSend` permission in the collection of [ExtendedPermissions](/javascript/api/manifest/extendedpermissions).
 Additionally, you'll configure function commands to prepend and append content to the message body.

 1. In your code editor, open the quick start project you created.